Skip to content

 DEVICE_SAMPLE_RATE <actual device sample rate>

 Constant to use as argument to getFeedback.
-Return the processed data received from the QA channel
+Returns the last readout data received from the QA channel as-is.

 AWG_CHAN1 1 Constant to select channel 1.